rubyireland/rubyireland.github.com/_posts/2013-10-15-snapshot-of-a-ruby-ireland-sponsor-sageone-ireland.markdown

 * How many Ruby developers are there at SageOne?
 Currently 5, adding 6 more of which 2 will be leads.
 * What's the typical team makeup in SageOne?
-We follow scrum so our teams are made up of BAs, Developers and Tester all sitting and working together.
+We follow scrum so our teams are made up of BAs, Developers and Testers all sitting and working together.
 Outside of this we have a UI/UX designer float in and out depending on our needs.
 We don’t have set team sizes, we flex up and down as we are all about doing what makes sense.